ryrob30/mobile-services.en/help/unity/project.md

 ## iOS

 When you build for iOS, an Xcode Project is created.
-By default, the [!DNL ADBMobileWrapper.mm] and [!DNL AdobeMobileLibrary.a] files will be in your new project's Libraries group.
+By default, the `ADBMobileWrapper.mm` and  `AdobeMobileLibrary.a` files will be in your new project's Libraries group.
 Perform the following manual steps required to build you app:

-1. Add your [!DNL ADBMobileConfig.json] file to the project.
+1. Add your `ADBMobileConfig.json` file to the project.

    Ensure that it is a member of the build any targets necessary.

-1. In the Build Phases tab of your project, add a link to the following libraries:
+1. In the **[!UICONTROL Build Phases]** tab of your project, add a link to the following libraries:

    * `SystemConfiguration.framework`
       (This library might be linked already.)

    * `libsqlite3.0.dylib`

 >[!TIP]
 >